JetBrains/intellij-sdk-docs/tutorials/run_and_debug_plugin.md

 Run and debug IntelliJ plugin
 =======

-#What to do it a fatal error erises while running a plugin
+#What to do it a fatal error arises while running a plugin
 If you get the
 [following fatal error] (https://github.com/JetBrains/intellij-sdk/blob/master/tutorials/fatal_error.md)